life-itself/tao/issues/README.md

 ### Estimating Time

 Estimation is the process of estimating time to complete tasks.
 There are many approaches to estimation.
-See [here](https://playbook.datopian.com/issues-tasks/#adding-an-estimate) for an explanation of how we add time estimates to gitlab issues.

 Estimation is central to workability and low-stress because it allows us to make promises grounded in reality.
 It is up to the delivery team or the individual responsible for delivery to come up with time estimates.